belmonrj/SimpleBinaries/README.md

-makebeamerpres | Darren McGlinchey | Takes all the image files in a directory and makes a latex-beamer presentation options | VLP | Just playing around with different ways of doing options for scripts... removespaces | Ron Belmont | Finds files with spaces in the name and removes them scpd | Ron Belmont | Uses sftp to copy files down from SDCC scpu | Ron Belmont | Uses sftp to copy files up to SDCC showenv | Ron Belmont | Shows the current SDCC environment showlib | Ron Belmont | Shows the current $LD_LIBRARY path at SDCC sinceuntil | Ron Belmont | Gives the time interval between now and some date, or between two dates; gives the date for a specifed time interval
+makebeamerpres | Darren McGlinchey | Takes all the image files in a directory and makes a latex-beamer presentation options | VLP | Just playing around with different ways of doing options for scripts... removespaces | Ron Belmont | Finds files with spaces in the name and removes them sdcc_scp | Ron Belmont | Uses sftp to copy files up or down from SDCC showenv | Ron Belmont | Shows the current SDCC environment showlib | Ron Belmont | Shows the current $LD_LIBRARY path at SDCC sinceuntil | Ron Belmont | Gives the time interval between now and some date, or between two dates; gives the date for a specifed time interval